Boiling Point (miniseries): List of episodes

-In the wake of his departure from A-Z Restaurants over the sacking of a chef, Ramsay opens his first restaurant.
+Ramsay has resigned as head chef of the Aubergine Restaurant - managed by A-Z Restaurants - after its management overruled his authority and sacked one of his most trusted chefs, and because he feels he can no longer realistically pursue his goal of obtaining three Michelin stars in a restaurant with corporate ownership.
+In the wake of this departure, Ramsay strikes out on his own and opens his first restaurant.
 He learns that ITV has secretly filmed him verbally abusing his staff for a television show called Britain's Most Unbearable Bosses, and that the show is planned to air on the same night that the restaurant opens.
 He worries this will negatively affect bookings and permanently damage his reputation, but these fears do not materialise when the restaurant ends up being fully booked.

 The restaurant's opening night gets off to a chaotic start when the extraction fans and air conditioning fail simultaneously, raising the temperature inside the kitchen to 138 °F (58 °C) and causing most of the staff to nearly pass out.
 Despite this, Ramsay refuses to compromise his high standards and makes an unforgettable impression on the staff in the process.
 Towards the end of the night, he angrily sacks his assistant wine waiter for drinking a bottle of Badoit in front of customers.
 The episode ends with Ramsay returning home to watch Britain's Most Unbearable Bosses with his wife Tana and Marcus Wareing.